lenhathoanvu/RFM/README.md

 - Create targeted promotions or products for different age groups to boost sales across all demographics.

 ## Employee
 **Question:** Help Meki Group calculate the total revenue and the average revenue per employee for Q1 of 2021.
 Then, compare these figures with Q1 of 2022.
 Assuming each employee receives a 5% commission on each order sold, how much commission has each employee received?
-Additionally, how much of the total revenue does the employee with the highest commission in each of these quarters contribute to Meki's total revenue, expressed as a percentage?
+Additionally?

 ![image](https://github.com/lenhathoanvu/RFM/assets/173127058/eaf3c60d-66e6-47a0-816c-94d89d4df3cd)
 **Insights:**